 - Number of integration bugs

-- Mean time to comprehention of production issues – not time to resolution.
+- Time to comprehention of production issues - not time to resolution.
 This is a measurement of how much visibility your production has and how well it is understood by the personnel involved.

-- Mean code changes per deployment – lower is better.
+- Code changes per deployment - lower is better.
 There is some debate on how this should be measured, but lines-of-code is a decent place to start

 - Rate of metrics per code - again, there is a debate on how to measure this.
 Metrics/(cardinality of external calls) is a good start.